Link Relevance: What it is & Why it Matters for SEO

 Search engines like Google have been shifting the focus of their algorithms to relevancy for years, and show no signs of stopping.
 This is especially true for link building, which has been a foundational pillar for search engine optimization for a long time.

-When you’re building links, it is important to shift your focus to match Google’s for your campaign to be successful.
+When developing your own link building plan (or considering outsourcing) it is important to shift your focus to match Google’s for your campaign to be successful.
 That means targeting websites in the same niche as yours, writing high-quality content relevant to your business, and optimizing anchor text.

 Now it’s your turn.